Wilznet/Lab-Projects/README.md

 # Lab-Projects
 Just a simple repo where I save my working CCNA labs as I finish them.
 Everything inside has been built, tested, and is 100% working in Packet Tracer.
 Currently includes:

-GRE hub-and-spoke with OSPF over tunnels, Remote Access IPsec VPN.
-More labs will be added
+GRE hub-and-spoke with OSPF over tunnels
+Remote Access IPsec VPN
+(more labs will be added as I complete them)

 Each lab folder contains: